Is AT&T or Suddenlink better?

 - Data caps: AT&T has no data caps on its fiber optic plans and 1GB caps on its DSL plans.
 Suddenlink has a 350GB data cap on its Internet 200 plan, but the rest of its plans are unlimited.

-- Equipment fees: You’ll pay an extra $10/mo. if you rent your modem/router through AT&T and $13.50/mo. if you rent through Suddenlink.
+- Equipment fees: AT&T doesn’t have any equipment fees.
+You’ll pay an extra $10/mo. if you rent your modem/router through Suddenlink.

 AT&T vs. Suddenlink bundles